aybe/LevelDecomposer/README.md

 - both command-line utilities are self-contained thanks to Fody, i.e. you only need the EXE

+- the tile index uses a 32-bit integer, that should be enough for most purposes :D

 **Limitations**

 - make sure that the tile sheet image is in the same folder than the JSON level data